apache/incubator-hugegraph-doc/content/cn/docs/contribution-guidelines/committer-guidelines.md

 Hi all:

-I am pleased to nominate xxx for the role of HugeGraph Committer based on his contributions over the past few months.
+I am pleased to nominate xxx for the role of HugeGraph Committer based on his/her contributions over the past few months.

 [ Candidate's Contribution Summary ]

-Here are the relevant PRs (issues) he has participated in:
+Here are the relevant PRs (issues) he/she has participated in:

 **Core Features:**
 - Feature 1: [ Reference Links ]